Denture Fit: What you don’t know can hurt you

 Upper Dentures Fit

+Each type of denture has its own key points.
 An upper denture needs to be designed very carefully to look and feel as natural as possible.
 If it’s too tall, you’ll knock it out of place frequently.
 While if gums are too long, you’ll look like a horse.
-Furthermore, if it extends too far back on the palate, you’ll feel like gagging.
-Furthermore, a well-fitted palate is key to upper stability.
+Furthermore, if it extends too far back on the palate, you’ll feel like gagging even if you don’t have a sensitive gag reflex.
+Furthermore, a well-fitted palate is key to upper teeth stability.
+For a denture wearer, good upper denture design is key for a great wearing experience and to increase the chances of not needing denture adhesive.

 Bottom Dentures Fit